lammps/lammps/doc/src/thermo_modify.rst

 reset and the limit set to 100.
-An example usage of either *reset* or *default* would be to re-enable warnings that were disabled or have reached the limit during equilibration, where the warnings would be acceptable while the system is still adjusting, but then one would want to all warnings again for the production run, where they would indicate problems that would require a closer look at what is causing them.
+An example usage of either *reset* or *default* would be to re-enable warnings that were disabled or have reached the limit during equilibration, where the warnings would be acceptable while the system is still adjusting, but then change to all warnings for the production run, where they would indicate problems that would require a closer look at what is causing them.

 The *norm* keyword determines whether various thermodynamic output